miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 SIG-LTV MAY be constructed after validation of SIG-T or SIG-LTA.

-SIG-LTV preserves validation information used for validation of signing certificates and timestamp TSA certificates in order to enable Long-Term Validation of signatures in the future without depending on external validation services or network access.
+SIG-LTV preserves validation information used for validation of signing certificates and all timestamp TSA certificates in order to enable Long-Term Validation of signatures in the future without depending on external validation services or network access.

 ### Validation Information Embedding